Ajinomoto Group Soy Procurement Guidelines

 The Ajinomoto Group aims to build a sustainable soybean supply chain, and take the following measures for the soybean oil and soybean meals that we currently purchase.
 To ensure transparency, we update the public on the measures we are taking.

-・Promote the purchasing of certified products that meet the Ajinomoto Group Shared Policy
+・Promote the purchase of certified products that meet the Ajinomoto Group Shared Policy

-・Dialogue directly with suppliers and other stakeholders and take initiatives to promote certified products
+・Communicate directly with suppliers and other stakeholders and take initiatives to promote certified products.Target and KPI for the year 2030

 5. Revision